 Liberty abides by the FERPA guidelines outlined by the U.S. Department of Education, for further information in regards to this act please refer to their official page.

 Notification of Rights under FERPA for Liberty University

 The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records.
-(An “eligible student” under FERPA is a student who is 18 years of age or older and attends a postsecondary institution.)
+(An “eligible student” under FERPA is a student who has reached the age of 18, or attends a postsecondary institution, regardless of their age.)
 These rights include:

 - The right to inspect and review the student’s education records within 45 days after the day Liberty University receives a request for access.
 A student should submit to the registrar’s office (in person or at firstname.lastname@example.org [this must be submitted through your Liberty University email account]) a written request that identifies the record(s) the student wishes to inspect.
 The school official will make arrangements for access and notify the student of the time and place where the records may be inspected, or will email the requested documentation to the student.
 If the records are not maintained by the school official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

 2. The right to request the amendment of the student’s education records that the student believes is inaccurate, misleading, or otherwise in violation of the student’s privacy rights under FERPA.

 A student who wishes to ask Liberty University to amend a record should write the Registrar’s Office, clearly identify the part of the record the student wants changed, and specify why it should be changed.